polterguy/phosphorusfive/README.md

 ## About System42

 System42 is really just a folder within the "/core/p5.webapp/" folder in Phosphorus Five.
 It serves two purposes.
-First of all it is a use-case of the core C# parts of Phosphorus Five, showing the capability of P5.
+First of all it is a use-case of the C# parts of Phosphorus Five, showing the capability of P5.
 Secondly, it is a relatively complete CMS by itself.

 If you do not wish to use System42, simply delete it, and modify your web.config file, to invoke a different "startup file" during startup.
 This would give you a completely "clean" install, with zero overhead, allowing you to entirely create your own "front-end"/"back-end" as you see fit.

+[Browse the Hyperlisp files in System42](/core/p5.webapp/system42/) to get a feel for Hyperlisp, and see some more example code.

 ## Removing features/plugins